dcasota/ollama-scripts/README.md

 Some software companies started offering LLM services early on.
 Often the client apps were just wrappers for communication with a LLM hosted in the backend.
 In 2022, the ecosystem grew very quickly and there was exciting progress news almost daily.
 This first LLM launch with a tremendous public success was initiated by the company OpenAI with their chat client called chatgpt, based on their hosted models GPT-3.5 and GPT-4.
 In 2023, Microsoft has started rolling out Copilot for Microsoft Bing.
 [Huggingfaces](https://huggingface.co/models) has launched its own community platform for hosting models, datasets, libraries, etc. At the VMware Explore Event in Las Vegas there was a Hackathon challenge, and one of the teams curated a [one-stop-shop guide](https://github.com/2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML) about learning AI,ML and especially about LLM.

 Meta (Facebook) has released some of its LLMs for local hosting for free.
-The Llama2 LLM was very popular in the open source community.
-In mid-2023, Ollama.ai began implementing the LLM as installable console applications on MacOS.
-There are now corresponding setups from the source code for Linux and Windows as well as other variants of LLMs.
+The open-sourced LLM Llama2 became very popular in the open source community.
+In mid-2023, Ollama.ai began implementing a tool for consuming LLMs as installable console application on MacOS.
+There are setup recipes for compiling from the source code also for Linux and Windows as well as other variants of LLMs.
 There should be enough operational computing capacity available to enable reasonably powerful entertainment.

 The shift from cpu to gpu began quite a while ago, and today's most powerful AI datacenters run on Nvidia gpu hardware.
 Have a look to [Introduction to AI in the Data Center](https://academy.nvidia.com/en/course/intro-aidc/?cm=12076).

-In this blog post you will learn how to install Ollama and use the so-called langchain-document module, which allows you to specify a PDF document as an LLM learning source.

 Ollama
 -

+In this blog post you learn how to install Ollama and use the so-called langchain-document module, which allows you to specify a PDF document as an LLM learning source.

 You can find the Ollama bits on https://ollama.ai with source code on https://github.com/jmorganca/ollama.

 Straighforward make run from source code on Microsoft Windows --

-To make run Ollama from source code you will need to install a few tools.
+To make run Ollama from source code you will need to install a few tools first.

-1. Nvidia gpu support does not work yet.
-Nevertheless if you have a Nvidia gpu, you need for sure to install the drivers. https://www.nvidia.com/download/index.aspx
+1. Nvidia gpu support for Ollama on Microsoft Windows does not work yet.
+Nevertheless if you have a Nvidia gpu, you need for sure to install the Windows drivers. https://www.nvidia.com/download/index.aspx

    Nvidia CUDA Toolkit